xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/ores.md

 As mentioned above, the `targets` option is a list of targets.
 The `target` option is a so called`RuleTest`.
 A `RuleTest` is pretty much the same thing as `Predicate<BlockState>` in Java.
 The `state` option is a [`BlockStateProvider`](../../block-state-provider.md) which determines what block to use for the specific target.
-The following `RuleTest`s are available:
+The following `RuleTests` are available:

 <table>
     <thead>